Brown Bears: Teams

+Baseball

 Men's basketball

 The Brown Bears men's basketball team competes in the Ivy League.
 The Brown Bears have appeared in the NCAA Tournament two times, including the inaugural tournament in 1939.
 Their combined record is 0–2.
 The Brown Bears have appeared in the National Invitation Tournament (NIT) one time.
 Their record is 0–1.

 Women's basketball

 The Brown Bears women's basketball team competes in the Ivy League.
 The Brown Bears have appeared in the NCAA Tournament once in 1994, where their record was 0–1.